conradakunga/Blog/_posts/2026-03-27-generating-a-series-of-numbers-dates-and-times-in-postgresql.md

 1. **Timezone** aware
 2. **Non-timezone** aware

-The timezone aware version takes:
+The timezone-aware version takes:

 1. **Start** timestamp with timezone
 2. **End** timestamp with timezone
 3. **Interval**
 4. **Timezone**

-In this example we are taking midnight, Nairobi time, and adding a day to that from 1 January 2026 to 10 January 2026.
-We are further indicating we are using the Nairobi time zone (this matters when doing timezone aware date computations!)
+In this example, we are taking midnight, Nairobi time, and adding a day, from **1 January 2026** to **10 January 2026**.
+We are further indicating we are using the Nairobi time zone (this matters when doing timezone-aware date computations!)

 ```sql
 SELECT *